JohnCoene/packer/docs/references/scaffold_golem.md

+# `scaffold_golem`

-# `scaffold_golem`: Golem
+Golem

 ## Description

 Creates the basic structure for golem app with JavaScript.

 ## Usage